 Note

-If you are new to the field of information technology, taking our Introduction to Information Technology and its Career Roadmaps and Introduction to Cloud Technology with DevOps, Docker and Kubernetes (free self-paced) courses is highly recommended.
-Also, for a comprehensive coverage of blockchain concepts and its use cases, taking our Introduction to Blockchain Technology course is highly recommended.
+If you are new to the field of information technology, taking our Free Information Technology Course for Beginners and Cloud Technology Course for Free with Certification is highly recommended.
+Also, for a comprehensive coverage of blockchain concepts and its use cases, taking our Free Blockchain Course with Certification is highly recommended.

 Introducing blockchain technology